 ARTICLE 23.
 HEALTH AND SAFETY

 Section 1.
 Both the Employer and the Federation affirm their commitment to cooperate in the maintenance of a safe and healthful working environment including open communication and ongoing training.
-In the event that an employee presents sufficient evidence of a hazardous work environment, the Employer agrees to take all necessary steps to ensure the safety of the employee.
+When an employee presents sufficient evidence of a hazardous work environment, the Employer agrees to take all necessary steps to ensure the safety of the employee.

 Section 2.
 The parties agree that mutual respect between and among managers, employees, coworkers, and supervisors is integral to the efficient conduct of the functions of the Department.
 All employees are expected to follow Department policies, including the Employee Conduct Policy, the Non-Discrimination Policy, and the Harassment Policy.